LIST: SoCal Events Canceled Or Postponed Over Coronavirus Concerns

-LOS ANGELES (CBSLA) — As the global coronavirus outbreak continues to grow — with more than 100,000 cases reported worldwide including dozens in Southern California — many event organizers have decided to cancel or postpone events across the Southland.
+LOS ANGELES (CBSLA) — As the global coronavirus outbreak continues to grow — with more than 100,000 cases reported worldwide including dozens in Southern California — many organizers have decided to cancel or postpone events across the Southland.
+Many sporting events are also going to be played in empty arenas, with no fans allowed in.

 Between January and March, over 20,000 scheduled music events have been canceled or postponed in China and Hong Kong, according to Billboard.